What is lactose intolerance?

 Some causes of lactose intolerance are well known.
 For instance, certain digestive diseases and injuries to the small intestine can reduce the amount of enzymes produced.
 In rare cases, children are born without the ability to produce lactase.

-For most people, lactase deficiency or lactose maldigestion is a condition that develops naturally over time.
+For most people, lactase deficiency is a condition that develops naturally over time.
 After about the age of two years, the body begins to produce less lactase.
 However, many people may not experience symptoms until they are much older.

 How is lactose intolerance diagnosed?